Skip to main content

 SURREY, B.C. -

-Four Indian nationals accused of murdering Sikh separatist Hardeep Singh Nijjar are expected to appear in Surrey provincial court Tuesday.
+The trial for the four Indian nationals accused of murdering Sikh separatist Hardeep Singh Nijjar was adjourned yet again Tuesday.

 The high-profile case has strained diplomatic relations between Canada and India.

-The case has already been adjourned four times as the Crown works to disclose tens of thousands of documents to the defence.
+This is the fifth time the case has been adjourned, as the Crown works to disclose tens of thousands of documents to the defence.

 Nijjar was shot dead in his truck as he was leaving the Guru Nanak Sikh Gurdwara in Surrey on June 18, 2023.